claudiazanetel/weather-app/README.md

 ## Live demo ##
 This app has been deployed on AWS S3 [link](http://my-weather-app.s3-website.eu-central-1.amazonaws.com/).
 On S3 the brower's geolocation is disable since not running on https.
 If you run it locally the geolocation works.
-P.S.
-I'm using my own API key on amazon.